International Shostakovich Chamber Music Competition

 The Shostakovich competition is a classical music contest in chamber music performance.
 The two editions of the competition were held in 2008 and 2010 in Moscow, Russia.
 The contest was open to the participants of all countries in two categories: chamber music ensembles and piano duets.
 The Shostakovich Chamber Music Competition continued the line of musical contests named after Shostakovich and dedicated to the chamber music: e.g. Shostakovich String Quartet Competition in Moscow.

 According to the competition chairman V. I. Vorona: "The influential Shostakovich competition in chamber music has gained a lot of interest from the musical community from the start.
 I'm positive that it has a great prospective to contribute in the development of the chamber music performance and that it will give opportunities for young musicians to express themselves."

 1st Edition of 2008

 Regulations and statistics

-The First Shostakovich Competition was held in Moscow from February 25 to March 2 in 2008.
+The First Shostakovich Competition was held in Moscow from February 25 to March 2, 2008.
 It was open for contestants around the world.
 The Chamber Music Ensembles category included participants in the following age groups: